 (b) Except as otherwise provided in this Section 7.0.b (ii), an entity taking firm transmission service under a GFA Carve Out will not be eligible to participate in the TCR Markets for the MW capacity associated with the GFA Carve Out.

-The MW capacity associated with each GFA Carve Out shall be included in the Transmission Provider’s ARR allocation, unless such ARR would be expected to increase the GFA Carve-out Uplift Distribution Amount, as determined in accordance with rules specified in the Market Protocols, and TCR auction processes in a manner that reflects the transmission service pursuant to the GFA Carve Out.
-Except as otherwise provided in Attachment AE, the GFA Responsible Entity shall be financially responsible for any administrative costs by the Transmission Provider associated with accounting for the ARR allocations and TCR auctions associated with the GFA Carve Out.
+The MW capacity associated with each GFA Carve Out shall be included in the Transmission Provider’s ARR allocation and TCR auction processes in a manner that reflects the transmission service pursuant to the GFA Carve Out, provided, however, that (A) Candidate ARRs associated with the GFA Carve Out service shall not be nominated for a product period if, based upon the twelve preceding months for which congestion data is available, such ARR, had it been converted to a TCR, would have resulted in a net charge to the holder of the TCR over that product period, and (B) until twelve months of Integrated Marketplace data are available, the Transmission Provider shall use relevant data from both the EIS Market and the Integrated Marketplace to estimate whether the result would have been a net charge to the TCR holder.

 (ii) On an annual basis, the GFA Responsible Entity may elect, in writing, to cancel the GFA Carve Out treatment and will be eligible to participate in the TCR Markets pursuant to Section 7.0 of Attachment AE.
-The conversion of GFA Carve Out to the TCR Market is irrevocable
+The conversion of GFA Carve Out to the TCR Market is irrevocable.

 8.2.2 GFA Carve Out